How do I book?

 What happens if a session is cancelled?

-It's very unlikely but should we have to cancel a family adventure due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message (it’s therefore important you provide this for us when booking a session).
+It's very unlikely but should we have to cancel a family or holiday adventure due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message.
+It is therefore important that you provide this for us when booking a session.

 Do you run Little Wild Things sessions whatever the weather?